Occupational Safety and Health

 FENC’s production sites in Vietnam have arranged advanced healthcare services for workers who are at high risks of occupational hazards.
 Nearly 80% of the workers at the garment plants are female.
 Hence, more health resources targeting women’s health are provided.
 Examples include educational materials on the cervical cancer, breast cancer as well as maternal and newborn care.
 The plants also collaborate with brand customers to provide consultation services regarding family planning, which has been popular among the female workers.

-3. Four Major Health Programs and Health Protection for Middle-Aged and Elderly Employees
+4. Four Major Health Programs and Health Protection for Middle-Aged and Elderly Employees

 FENC has developed worker-centric health services in line with the governmental labor care policies and structural shifts in the global labor market.
 While reinforcing the prevention of occupational injuries and diseases, the Company also implements various health promotion campaigns to improve employees’ self-management and health awareness, offering comprehensive mental health support and urging employees to take proactive steps towards improving mental health.
 FENC encourages employees to form exercise groups and provides lunch boxes that offer balanced nutrition to help employees maintain health.

-As the world embraces an aging workforce, it is vital to ensure occupational safety and health among the middle-aged and elderly workers.
+As the world embraces an aging workforce, it is vital to ensure occupational safety and health among the middle aged and elderly workers.
 At FENC, employees from this age cohort undergo tailored health risk assessments.
 Based on the results, occupational health professionals implement health management programs with regular work ability assessments and provide recommendations such as changing work locations and duties as well as reducing working hours or workload.
 FENC also offers measures that promote work-life balance through health promotion activities.

 FENC production sites in Taiwan have been promoting four major health promotion programs aimed to protect employees’ mental and physical health, including the ergonomic hazard prevention program covering musculoskeletal disorders caused by repetitive movements; prevention program for diseases induced by overwork; maternity health protection program; workplace violence prevention program.

-Statistics of Risk Identification and Assessment
+Statistics on Hazard Identification and Risk Assessment With Action Plan

 Hazard | Individuals undergoing hazard recognition and risk assessment | Non-hazardous | Potentially Hazardous | Hazardous | ||||